 - Backtracking for combinations

-The difference is treating them as a connected toolkit rather than isolated tricks.
+The difference between knowing these patterns academically and deploying them under pressure is treating them as a connected toolkit rather than isolated tricks.

 You should group practice problems by pattern and solve five to seven variations consecutively.
 This clustering builds instant recognition when similar structures appear under interview pressure.
 Focus on medium difficulty — these dominate actual interviews far more than easy or hard problems.